 Roseola is characterized by a high fever that stops after 3 to 5 days.
 Small pink spots then appear on the face, neck, and trunk.
 By the time the spots or redness appear, the child is almost healed.

 Roseola is caused by a virus.
 It is common in children 3 to 24 months old.

 We don’t know how it spreads.
 There is no vaccine to prevent it, but it’s not very contagious.
 Once better, the child is probably protected for life.

 In most cases, the child’s general condition is good during the illness.
-She may return to her normal activities as soon as she’s feeling well enough.

 What to do?